Malaga 0-2 Real Madrid

 Attempt saved.
 Luka Modric (Real Madrid) right footed shot from the centre of the box is saved in the bottom right corner.
 Assisted by Danilo.

-Attempt saved. Álvaro Morata (Real Madrid) right footed shot from the left side of the box is saved in the bottom right corner.
+Attempt saved. Álvaro Morata (Real Madrid) right footed shot from the left side of the box is saved in the centre of the goal.
 Assisted by Mateo Kovacic.

 Attempt missed.
-Marcelo (Real Madrid) right footed shot from outside the box is too high.
+Marcelo (Real Madrid) right footed shot from outside the box is high and wide to the right.
 Assisted by Luka Modric.

 Attempt missed.
 Charles Dias (Málaga) right footed shot from the left side of the six yard box misses to the left.
 Assisted by Federico Ricca with a cross.

 Attempt missed.
-Charles Dias (Málaga) header from the centre of the box is high and wide to the right.
+Charles Dias (Málaga) header from the centre of the box is too high.
 Assisted by Federico Ricca with a cross.

 Foul by Recio (Málaga).